 Is that iced tea fresh?

-A look inside restaurant grade tea urn dispensers
+A look inside restaurant grade iced tea urn dispensers

 Food safety and foodborne illness stories are constantly in the news these days.
 Here at Plascon, we take pride in manufacturing food and beverage packaging products that provide superior quality and safety to consumers.

 Take iced tea for example.
 We have all seen the stainless steel tea urn dispensers at restaurants, convenience stores, cafeterias, and any number of other public spaces for beverage dispensing.
 Here is a fact: tea is prone to mold if not refreshed, and dispensers properly cleansed on a daily basis.
 So, it makes you wonder just how well, and how frequently these tea urns are managed.
-What is in your tea?
+What is lurking in that tea urn dispenser?

 Saftea® Liner.
 Freshness and quality in every sip!